-analytical method is acceptable for its intended purpose.
-Therefore, Validating analytical procedures and estimating uncertainties related to the result are an important concerns for analysts.
+Method validation: The capability to furnish timely, accurate and reliable information is central to the role of analytical chemistry.
+Method validation is the process of providing that analytical method is acceptable for its intended Therefore, Validating analytical purpose. procedures and estimating uncertainties related to the result are an important concerns for analysts.
 As there is no certified reference material (Kocho) in our laboratory, the validity of the optimized digestion process for Kocho were checked with the help of carrying out with a lower level of traceability, such as spiked samples.
-As shown in Table 3, percentage recovery test for the kocho sample shewed that the value of % recovery lies between 90 to 110% (100 \pm 10), which are within the acceptable range for all metals.
+The percentage recovery test for the kocho sample shewed that the value of % recovery lies between 90 to 110% (100 \pm 10), which are within the acceptable range for all metals.